nukusaba/breeze6-gtk/README.md

 This is still very much a for-fun-first project, and will only be worked on when there is a need for me to do so.

 ## Completion
+- [x] GTK3 Theme.
-- [ ] GTK3 Theme.
+- [ ] GTK4 Theme.
-- [ ] GTK4 Theme. (unclear if this will be made) <br>
+- [ ] Libadwaita Theme.
-GTK3 is pretty much done and usable.
-GTK4 is completly broken still, will be worked on.
+GTK3 (and probably GTK4 non-libadwaita) is pretty much done and usable.
+Libadwaita is completly broken still, will be worked on.

 ## Installation
 ### Dependencies